 Traditional marketing, like print, broadcast, or direct mail, has increasingly given way to online marketing—also known as digital marketing—which meets customers where they are: on their smartphones, laptops, and tablets.

-In this article, we'll explain more about online marketing, how it works, and provide guidance about producing a data-driven strategy in five simple steps.
-At the end, you'll also explore flexible, cost-effective courses that can help you develop critical online marketing skills today.
+Learn more about online marketing and how it works, and explore guidance about producing a data-driven strategy in five simple steps and flexible, cost-effective courses that can help you develop critical online marketing skills today.

 Along with the above, online marketing includes any marketing that reaches customers on electronic devices, such as podcasts, electronic billboards, phone apps, and SMS texts.